Castlevania Lords of Shadow 2 - Initial Impressions

 TL;DR (Conclusion)

 After putting my thoughts down on paper, I realize I like Lords of Shadow 2 even less than I thought.
 The first game was a disappointment in many ways, but there were still some positives to take from it.
 This barely has anything of value outside of its fantastic artwork.
 The game just has so many ideas and different mechanics at play that it clashes with itself from beginning to end, or at least to where I stopped playing.
 It has stealth segments.
 It has tedious color-coded combat.
-It has inter-dimensional time-zones.
-It has misleading level design.
+It has inter-dimensional time zones.
+It has a misleading level design.
 It has psychological horror.
-It has an empty open-world.
+It has an empty open world.
 It has shameless fan-service references to better games.
-It has father-son relationships told through the metaphor of a vampire being led by a wolf through a time-portal.
+It has father-son relationships told through the metaphor of a vampire being led by a wolf through a time portal.
 It has no idea what it is doing!
 Castlevania: Lords of Shadow 2 is a bad game simply because it doesn't make any sense.
 At the very least, I hope its artists get hired to do more games in the future.

 A metaphor for the whole experience